AdobeDocs/experience-manager-65.fr-FR/help/forms/developing/assembler-service-java-api-quick.md

              //Iterate through the map object to retrieve the result PDF document for (Iterator i = allDocs.entrySet().iterator(); i.hasNext();) {
-                 // Retrieve the Map object’s value Map.Entry e = (Map.Entry)i.next();
+                 // Retrieve the Map object's value Map.Entry e = (Map.Entry)i.next();

                  //Get the key name as specified in the